-A headless CMS refers to a content management system with decoupled front and back ends that communicate via APIs.
-Marketers benefit from the headless approach since they can now easily plan and develop omnichannel campaigns.
-Meanwhile, content management becomes simplified too – you no longer have to deal with multiple isolated content silos as everything is stored in a central content hub.
+A headless CMS is a content management system with decoupled front and back ends communicating via APIs.
+Marketers benefit from the headless approach since they can now easily plan and develop omnichannel marketing campaigns.
+Meanwhile, content management becomes simplified, too – you no longer have to deal with multiple isolated content silos as everything is stored in a central content hub.

 Post content wherever you want

 However, using a headless CMS such as Storyblok makes this process easier and faster.
-When you submit any kind of content, it will be published across multiple channels (frontends) all at once, or in other words, it goes omnichannel.
+How?
+Sounds like magic, but you can publish any content across multiple channels (frontends) simultaneously.
+In other words, it goes omnichannel.

-Apart from simultaneously publishing content on different platforms, there is one more important aspect of the omnichannel experience – the possibility to localize content, which is essential for global retail.
+Apart from simultaneously publishing content on different platforms, there is one more critical aspect of the omnichannel experience – the possibility to localize content, which is essential for global retail.

-According to Shopify's global purchasing statistics, approximately 65 percent of customers prefer content in their native language, even if it is not perfectly translated.
+According to Shopify's global purchasing statistics, approximately 65 percent of customers prefer content in their native language, even if the translation is imperfect.
 At the same time, 40% of consumers will not purchase if there is no information in their language at all.